nerdcringe/SpinUp/README.md

 #### double getRadians
 - Description: Return the current angle of the inertial sensor in radians.

-#### double angleWrap
-- Parameters: double *angle* (degrees)
-- Description: Return the angle but within a -180 to 180 degree range of the robot.
-This makes it so the robot doesn't turn over 180 degrees since it can turn faster by turning the othe direction.
-- Used to calculate the nearest angle to a point for odometryy movement

-## Guide
+# Guide

-### PID Controllers
+## PID Controllers

-PID is an algorithm we use to move motors precisely.
+A PID controller is an algorithm we use to move motors precisely.
 The default motor functions VexCode provides aren't very precise.
 PID allows you to customize the way a motor moves to make it more accurate for its use case.
 We use PID to move straight and turn.
 It can also be used for moving lifts, maintaining a constant flywheel speed, and more.

 In PID, the distance or angle from a target is called *error*.
+The goal of PID is to reduce error as precisely as possible.
 Error is calculated with the formula: desired value - current value.
-Distance is found with the motor's integrated encoders and angle is found with the gyo/inertial sensor.
+Distance is found with the motor's integrated encoders and angle is found with the gyro/inertial sensor.

 To reduce error precisely, PID adds up three variables to obtain a final speed value.
 Each term is multiplied by a corresponding tuning constant that affects how much the term affects the final speed (Kp, Ki, and Kd).
 The motor's speed is updated, and the cycle rapidly repeats.

-#### P: Proportional
+### P: Proportional
 - Speed is proportional to error
 - Fast when error is high and slow when error is low
 - Found by multiplying the error by Kp